katsisaac50/class04-final-project/README.md

 ##### 1A: When I want to find a specific music I want to be able to search for specific music title;

-##### 1B: When I want to find a specific artist I want to be able to search for specific artist - be aware that there are albums that have more than 1 album;
+##### 1B: When I want to find a specific artist I want to be able to search for specific artist - be aware that there are albums that have more than 1 artist;

 ##### 1C: When I want to find a music from a specific year I want to be able to search for specific year.

 ###### Build an UI using the mockup below as a guideline for:

       > A List View story of what you can search on the DB - use storybook and build the components for the view;

       > A Search View - use storybook and build the components for the view.
 Use the data on the JSON file to demo;

 ![mockupSearchView](https://github.com/dpfernandes/class04-final-project/blob/master/mockupSearchView.png)